infantiablue/techika/src/blog/posts/build-hackernews-reader-vuejs-tailwind-p3.md

 To sum up, there are technical requirements to implement:

 1. A flag to prevent `handleScroll` to be invoked when API result still not be resolved yet
-2. A flag to stop `scroll` event to be listened,  when no more items loaded from API
+2. A flag to stop `scroll` event to listen, when no more items loaded from API
 3. Handling pagination across topics
 4. A mechanism to handle all multiple asynchronous requests at once.